ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 A digital-to-analog converter (DAC) is similar to analog-to-digital conversion in reverse.
 An n-bit digital quantity is written to a data register, the conversion is triggered, and the quantized analog value appears on an output pin.
 One significant difference is that, since the conversion mechanism uses only a resistor network, the conversion is nearly instant.
 There is no need to continually check a DAC to find out if the conversion is complete.

 Like the ADC input, the DAC output cannot represent all values.
 For an n-bit DAC, there are 2n distinct values.
-A digital value of n zeros usually represents an analog conversion of 0 V. A digital value of all ones usually represents an analog conversion of the reference voltage ($$ V_{REF} $$).
-If treated as an n-bit integer, each increment results in an approximately $$ V_{REF} / 2^n $$ V increase in output voltage.
+A digital value of n zeros usually represents an analog conversion of 0 V. A digital value of all ones usually represents an analog conversion of the reference voltage:
+($$ V_{REF} $$).
+If treated as an n-bit integer, each increment results in an approximately:
+$$ V_{REF} / 2^n $$
+volt increase in output voltage. a
 For the final step of this lab exercise, you'll configure the DAC and an ISR to create and mix sine waves with arbitrary frequency.

 ### 7.1 Configuring the STM32F0 DAC